voicegain/platform/new-examples/real-time/README.md

 * rt-websocket-2chn-ffmpeg.py - streaming a stereo file using websocket, results are returned 2 other websockets in word-by-word mode
 * rt-websocket-2chn-sentence-ffmpeg.py - streaming a stereo file using websocket, results are returned 2 other websockets in sentence-by-sentence mode
 * rt-websocket-polling-ffmpeg-bulk.py - streaming a mono file using websocket, results are returned via polling (this method can process multiple files)
+  Note: if file is stereo, in this configuration the transcript will be of the merged audio.
+We will add a two-channel model example soon.
 * rt-websocket-transceiver-2chn-ffmpeg.py - streaming a stereo file using websocket, results are returned over the same websocket in word-by-word mode
 * rt-websocket-transceiver-2chn-sentence-ffmpeg.py - streaming a stereo file using websocket, results are returned over the same websocket in sentence-by-sentence mode